tinytonny/MKTContent/mktcontent/合作伙伴/合作伙伴内容/partner.md

 		"tableName":"cms_partner"
 	},
 	{
-		"name":"LinkTop (China) Co., Ltd.",
-		"description":"NetApp provides customers with data management and cloud storage solutions.
-Its Data Fabric architecture enables customers to seamlessly realize the management, backup, disaster tolerance and protection of data in VMware and OpenStack technology systems in private, public and hybrid cloud environments.", "short_name":"NetApp China",
-		"id":27,
-		"partner_label":"Data management and cloud storage solution provider", "tableName":"cms_partner"
-	},
-	{
-		"name":"Beijing Wen Yi Information Technology Co., Ltd.", "description":"Wenyi Information is committed to providing a full range of IT services and industry solutions for customers in the finance, utilities, government, and Internet industries.
-Our services and solutions cover: IT consultation, application development, product engineering, custom software development, maintenance and testing, and business process outsourcing services. \n", "short_name":"Beijing Wen Yi",
-		"id":28,
-		"partner_label":"Interlocking mechanism one-stop integrated management cloud platform", "tableName":"cms_partner"
-	},
-	{
 		"name":"Beijing JD Financial Technology Co., Ltd.",
 		"description":"JD Financial Enterprise Service Platform is oriented to a top Financial Technology (Fin Tech) open platform in China, which is committed to opening up the technology, products, users, fund side and asset side accumulated by JD Finance to banks, securities, insurance and other financial institutions as well as other non- Financial institutions, providing menu-based and embedded services for corporate customers. \n", "short_name":"JD Finance Service Platform for Enterprises",
 		"id":29,
 		"partner_label":"Provide enterprises with one-stop financial service solution", "tableName":"cms_partner"
-	},
-	{
-		"name":"Guangdong Zhonghong Software Technology Co., Ltd.",
-		"description":"Based on strong R&D strength and years of technology and operational precipitation, Zhonghong Technologies provides mobile Internet solutions such as industry e-commerce, cross-border e-commerce and mobile marketing.
-It uses mobile Internet, Internet of things, cloud computing and e-commerce technology, combined with years of e-commerce landing experience, provides services for enterprises to innovate business models. \n", "short_name":"Zhonghong Software Technology",
-		"id":30,
-		"partner_label":"Cross-border integrated E-commerce platform solution provider",
-		"tableName":"cms_partner"
-	},
-	{
-		"name":"Harbin Innovation Valley Investment Management Co., Ltd.", "description":"As the JD Cloud Base and the Heilongjiang Operating Center of JD Cloud College, Harbin Cloud Times Technology Development Co., Ltd. is a wholly-owned subsidiary of Innovation Valley.
-It is supported by the professional computer team of Harbin University of Technology.
-Subordinate systems integrate business division and JD Cloud business division, and software R & D department as the carrier.
-With long-term business practice and technology accumulation in cloud computing, big data, Internet of Things and mobile Internet applications, it is committed to building a social cloud service platform to provide safe, professional, stable and convenient cloud services for the whole society.", "short_name":"Innovation Valley Investment Management Co., Ltd.",
-		"id":36,
-		"partner_label":"Cloud future, double-pioneer and one-stop cloud service platform", "tableName":"cms_partner"
 	},
 	{